php-integrator/atom-autocompletion/README.md

 **Note that the [php-integrator-base](https://github.com/Gert-dev/php-integrator-base) package is required and needs to be set up correctly for this package to function correctly.**

 What is included?
-  * Autocompletion of local variable names.
+  * Autocompletion for local variable names.
-  * Autocompletion for built-in global PHP functions.
-  * Autocompletion for built-in global PHP constants.
+  * Autocompletion for global functions and constants.
   * Autocompletion for class, interface and trait members.
-  * Autocompletion of class, interface and trait names as well as their constructors.
+  * Autocompletion for class, interface and trait names as well as their constructors.
   * Automatic adding of use statements when class names are autocompleted (with a somewhat intelligent positioning).
     * Included is a command to sort the current use statements.